Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

 weight: 10
 ---
-Sogndal is in need of more young residents and wishes to become a desirable muncipality for young adults and others who wishes to settle down.
+Sogndal is in need of more young residents and wishes to become a desirable municipality for young adults and others who wishes to settle down.

 That is why they wish to create a service in Altinn aimed at people who are moving to Sogndal over the next six months.